 I’m a big fan of conscious conception, which means developing an awareness of what having a child means to you.
 These are useful questions to explore:

 - If you don’t get pregnant naturally, would you seek help?

 - Are both of you willing to be examined for issues?

 - Do you want to start with holistic help?
 If so, how much time do you have to give to holistic approaches?

 - Would you seek assisted reproductive technology (ART) such as medications, insemination, or IVF?
 If so, how far are you willing to go

 - What is your plan B if you do not get pregnant?
 Would you adopt?
 Foster a child?
 Stop trying and let life take its course?

-If women and men can’t discuss these questions with anyone, or cannot even think about them, I become concerned about their communication and emotions.
-I may recommend a therapist, or a support group such as Resolve.
+If women and men can’t discuss these questions with anyone, or cannot even think about them, I become concerned about their communication and mental health.
+I may recommend a therapist or a support group such as Resolve.

 Additional useful questions include: